ceramic plate joanbanjo

 HISTORY AND EXPLORATION

-The site of Dos Pilas was founded by the Tikal King Kinich Muwaan Jol II in 629 A.D., though there is ceramic evidence of earlier settlement activity from the Pre-Classic (300 B.C.-250 A.D.).
-He installed his young son, B’alaj Chan K’awiil (ruled 629-692), as ruler of this new kingdom.
-This intrusion into an already inhabited region was designed to exert direct control through force over the important river trade routes running through the area.
-The daughter of B’alaj Chan K’awiil, Wak Chanil Ajaw (Lady Six Sky), later went on to found a new dynasty at Naranjo (ruled 682-741 A.D.).
+A royal dynasty at Dos Pilas was founded by the Tikal King K’inich Muwaan Jol II in 629 CE, though there is ceramic evidence of earlier settlement activity dating from the Preclassic (300 BCE-250 CE).
+He installed his young son, B’alaj Chan K’awiil (ruled 629-692 CE), as ruler of this new kingdom.
+The daughter of B’alaj Chan K’awiil, the famous Wak Chanil Ajaw (Lady Six Sky), later went on to found her own dynasty at Naranjo (ruled 682-741 CE), later giving birth the famous K’ahk’ Tiliw Chan Chaahk.

 The whole area became embroiled in endless warfare with the result being the collapse and abandonment of many of the sites throughout the region.
 Dos Pilas was briefly reoccupied in the early part of the ninth century.
 Structures were stripped of their stone to erect defensive walls which proved insufficient from attack, and the site was soon permanently abandoned.